rizqimtiaz/EcoOracle/README.md

 sequestration rate.

-Discrete events (`growth`, `deforestation`, `fire`, `regeneration`) materially shift the indices, and the engine emits human-readable notes describing what changed.
+Discrete events (`growth`, `deforestation`, `fire`, `regeneration`) materially
 ### 3. Autonomous Oracle

 `lib/oracle.ts` is the bridge.
 After each scan it: